pjotrp/sambamba/doc/programmers_manual.md

 Sambamba calls into several modules for indexing, sorting etc. The CLI starts from main.d and multiplexes into, for example, markup.d.
-Here we visit markdup because it goes through the BAM/SAM data horizontally read by read.
-Next we go through the data vertically by visiting the sambamba view functionality.
+Here we visit markdup because it goes through the BAM/SAM data read by read.
+Next we go through the data by visiting the sambamba view functionality.

 # markup.d